Qing-Lu/torch/Cheatsheet.md

   * Call `require "cutorch"` on a CUDA-capable machine
   * You get an additional tensor type torch.CudaTensor (just like torch.FloatTensor).
   * CUDA double precision is not supported.
-  * Simultaneous use of multiple GPUs at the same time is also not supported, though you can get around this by constantly switching the device using cutorch.setDevice(opt.gpuid)
+  * Using multiple GPUs parallely is supported.
+Look at [this link](https://github.com/torch/cutorch/issues/42) for more info

 * NN: Install the package __cunn__
   * __Caveats__: __SpatialConvolutionMM__ is the very fast module (on both CPU and GPU), but it takes a little bit of extra memory on the CPU (and a teeny bit extra on the GPU).